MicrosoftDocs/microsoft-salescopilot-docs/articles/mobile-support.md

 ---
-title: Mobile support for Sales solution in Microsoft 365 Copilot (preview)
+title: Mobile support for Sales in Microsoft 365 Copilot (preview)
-description: Learn about the mobile support for Sales solution in Microsoft 365 Copilot on iOS and Android versions of Outlook and Teams, including supported and unsupported features. ms.date: 07/29/2025 ms.topic: concept-article ms.service: microsoft-sales-copilot
+description: Learn about the mobile support for Sales in Microsoft 365 Copilot on iOS and Android versions of Outlook and Teams, including supported and unsupported features. ms.date: 07/29/2025 ms.topic: concept-article ms.service: microsoft-sales-copilot